BILL WHISKEY TJAPALTJARRI

 Later in life he and his family moved to an outstation in Amanturrungu (Mt Leibig) where in 2004 using the facilities of the Watiyawanu Artists he started to paint with acrylic paints on canvas.
 He is recognized as one of Australia’s most significant contemporary artists who between 2004 and his death in 2008 created an outstanding body of work.

-Most of Bill Whiskey’s paintings depict the ancestral white cockatoo story from his birthplace of Pirupa Alka.
+Most of Bill Whiskey’s painting depict the ancestral white cockatoo story from his birthplace of Pirupa Alka.
 The story is of three birds – the white cockatoo and his friend the eagle and their adversary, the crow.

 When Bill Whiskey revisited his home country in 2007 he could proudly point out the white rock of the cockatoo, the eagle nest cone, Katamala Cone, which overlooks protectively this white glowing stone and the rock pools formed in the battle of the ancestral birds.